shayhowe/modular-html-css-workshop/README.md

 **Step 3:**

-* Using the existing horizontal tab and pill navigations, create vertical tab & pill style navigation alternates
+* Using the existing horizontal tab and pill navigations, create vertical tab and pill style navigation alternates

 **Result:**